Ecology and Sustainability Are Our Ongoing Goals

 • Avoid making noise from 11 pm – 5 am.

-- eep the beaches dark—do not use flashlights
+• Keep the beaches dark—do not use flashlights.

-- Do not leave trash on the beach or in the ocean; pick up trash you find even if it's not yours.
+• Do not leave trash on the beach or in the ocean and pick up any trash you see.

 If you see a turtle:

-- Do not impede her nesting process by blocking her path, getting too close or taking flash photography.
-These actions can startle and frighten a turtle.
+• Do not impede her nesting process by blocking her path, getting too close or taking flash photography.

 If you see hatchlings: